 Report cards will be distributed two (2) times a year - once at the end of the first semester and again at the end of the year.
 All report cards will be mailed home to the address on file.
+Please be sure to keep your mailing address updated with your child's school.

-TAS/WAHS students in grades K-5 will receive progress reports every 9 weeks and students in grades 6-12 will receive progress reports every 5 weeks.
+- ACES students will receive Report Cards in January and June - TAS students in grades K-5 will receive progress reports every 9 weeks and students in grades 6-8 will receive progress reports every 5 weeks. - WAHS students will receive quarterly progress reports.